 Clearly, using color to affect mood and behavior is not an exact science.
 The variables are too many, and the differences in response from one individual to the next are too great.
 Still, research suggests that some colors may tend to have measurable physiological effects on many people, if not all.

 Culturally learned meanings of color are also quite powerful and can be used to subtly affect mood and behavior in some people.
-The following list discusses some of the meanings commonly associated with various colors in the US and other western societies, as well as the results of scientific study on specific colors where applicable:
+The following list discusses some of the meanings commonly associated with various colors in the US and other western societies, as well as the results of scientific studies on specific colors where applicable:

 Red represents danger, warning, or error, but also warmth, love, passion, and intense emotion.
 It can also symbolize bravery, war, or blood.
 Some studies have shown it to stimulate appetite (which is why there's so much red at McDonald's restaurants) and improve accuracy on certain tasks.

 Pink is the lighter shade of red that represents love and romance, as well as femininity.
 Pink is generally considered to have a calming effect.

 Yellow is a bright, attention-getting color that is seen as a sunny, happy color, yet studies have also shown, paradoxically, that prolonged exposure to it can make adults lose their tempers and babies cry.
 Yellow is also the most fatiguing color to the eye.

 Blue is seen as having a calming effect.
 Darker shades of blue (as in police uniforms and business suits) may suggest reliability and security.
 The color is also often associated with sadness.
 Studies suggest that the color blue can increase productivity and creativity and may actually lower body temperature and pulse rate.

 Orange is a combination of yellow and red, and it's also a warm, stimulating, and attention-getting color.

 Brown is a combination of darker shades of red, yellow, and orange that are warm but less stimulating.
 These earthy colors can suggest strength and security.